- About CT Nonprofits

 Currently, Heyman is focused on his startup, BetterWorld Wireless, which gives away a free smartphone for every one of its US nonprofit customers and aims to benefit 1,000,000 mothers, teachers, and farmers in the next ten years.

-Debbie Fay is the founder of bespeak presentation solutions, llc, providing public speaking coaching, training and presentation development to clients worldwide.
-Her clients include: The Annie E. Casey Foundation, BNY Mellon Bank, Hay Group, Sabra, Tauck World Travel and US Fund for UNICEF.
-An award winning trainer and teacher with a life-long involvement in theater, Debbie helps her clients present themselves with confidence, conviction and clarity, delivering presentations that get heard and get results.
-To learn more, point your browser to www.bespeakpresentations.com, or contact Debbie directly at email@example.com.
+Debbie Fay is founder and president of bespeak presentation solutions, llc, providing presentation development, one on one public speaking coaching, and corporate training to businesses worldwide.
+Bespeak’s clients include: BNY Mellon Bank, the Hay Group, US Fund for UNICEF, Moody’s Investment Services, Tauck World Travel, Sabra Dipping Products and many others.
+An award winning trainer and teacher with a life long involvement in theater, Debbie helps her clients present themselves with confidence, conviction, and clarity, delivering presentations that get heard and get results.